mlherd/donttouchyourface/README.md

         - ```nvcc --version```

   - **2.B: Share information about our custom dataset with YOLO**
-    - We need to tell YOLO how many numbers of classes and class names, where to find our custom datasets and where to save models.
-To do that, you need to create a configuration file.
+    - We need to tell YOLO some information about our custom dataset such as how many numbers of classes and class names, where to find our custom datasets and where to save models.
+To do that, you need to create data file.
 You can use ```custom.data``` file as an example, but you have to change the paths unless your user name is melih and your data set is located in Desktop :).
 You need to have the following lines in this file.

     ```
     - classes= 2